-With that said, let’s delve into Brandon Sanderson’s world of intrigue—a perfect start to November!
+With that said, let’s delve into Brandon Sanderson’s world of intrigue, magic, and adventure.

 Mistborn, the Series

 Mistborn is an epic fantasy series that spans multiple books.
 The story also incorporates some dark fantasy elements.
 Each book is long—and well worth it.
 Expect to invest time in each installation if you so desire.

 If I could describe Mistborn in three words, it would be—gloomy, epic, and intricate.
 There is a strong sense of adventure too, though most of the plot takes place within a capital city.
 This didn’t stop Sanderson from developing detailed worldbuilding.

 The main character, Vin, struggles to understand herself in a turbulent world of war, oppression, and darkness.
 She meets many characters in her journey, most that popped out of the page for me, the reader.

 Sanderson did an excellent job with the characters.
 The cast came off as likable and amusing.
 There were a few scenes where I laughed and had to reread for the fun of it.
 Sanderson knows when to cut the tension with old-fashioned comedy relief—an essential element in manuscripts, by the way.